 In the past, I used to list a bunch of goals that I didn't accomplish.
 I adjusted that a few years ago.
 I changed the way I set goals and started just setting one big goal for the whole year.

 When I learned how to set money goals that enriched my life, I started by figuring out financial Thing would best help my situation.
 I picked that one goal to work on for the whole year.
 Perhaps it was reducing my debt by $10,000 in a year.
 Maybe it was refinancing the house.
 At one point, it was working up to the point where I was setting aside enough money each month to max out my Roth IRA.

 Now, my new approach is to start with a theme for the year.
-This year, I’m choosing “grow.”
+This year, I've chosen “grow.”

 As you set money goals, think about the theme you want for your life for the coming year.
-I want to grow my business this year, so my goals will revolve around that objective.
+I'm working to grow my business in new ways this year, so my goals will revolve around that objective.

-I don’t need to make a bunch of resolutions.
+I don't need to make a bunch of resolutions — or kickstart them again at various times throughout the year.
 Instead, I just need to figure out one thing at a time in order to work toward my over-arching theme.
 Once I accomplish one thing that helps me with my theme, I can move on to another item that will help.

 That way, all of your money goals are in line with what you hope to accomplish in the long run.